 Clark Gable, Carole Lombard, Montgomery Clift, and Marilyn Monroe all lived at the Roosevelt during their lifetime.

 Some of Roosevelt’s elite residents enjoyed the hotel so much that they have been reported to wander around the hotel in the afterlife.
 Montgomery Clift, for example, reportedly continues to spend a great deal of time in room 928.

 Ghostly figures in tuxedos have been spotted in the Blossom Room, the former home of the Oscars.
-The ghost of a little girl wanders the hotel in her blue dress, based on reports.
-Visiting Hollywood and wanting to stay in Hollywood’s most haunted hotel?
-The Roosevelt is a perfect choice!
+Based on reports, the ghost of a little girl wanders the hotel in her blue dress.

-6. Stay On Main (The Cecil Hotel), Downtown LABOOK NOW
+6. Stay On Main (The Cecil Hotel), Downtown LA

 Cold spots have also been reported in various locations throughout the hotel.

 According to other reports, some young children haunt the hotel.
-A faceless boy is apparently the ghost present on the roof while a creepy girl wanders the ninth floor.
+A faceless boy is present on the roof while a creepy girl wanders the ninth floor.
 On the second floor, people sometimes see the ghost of a nurse.
+[BOOK A ROOM]